gaborbencsik/trial-exam-python/README.md

 ### Explain the algorithm used in exercise 2.
 Use a flowchart, structogram or pseudo code.
 [2p]
 #### Your answer:

+count_a equals 0
+Loop through the characters of a filename: if the character equals 'a': increment count_a with 1 when the loop ends return count_a

 ### How can you get a random number in python?
 [2p]
 #### Your answer:

+You can get random number using the 'random' module.
+The most simple functions are 'randrange' and 'randint'.

 ### What does M stand for in MVC?
 [2p]
 #### Your answer:

+M stands for 'model'.
+The 'model' manages the data structure, the logic, and the rules of the program.